 The Boathouse Trading Co. rents canoes on the shore of Emerald Lake, just by the bridge to Emerald Lake Lodge.

-- Canoe rentals are available 11am to 3.30pm on weekdays and 10am to 4.30pm on weekends from late May to mid October
+- Canoe rentals are usually available 10am to 4.45pm from late May to mid October

-- Emerald Lake canoe rental is $70/hour + tax (2020 prices).
+- Emerald Lake canoe rental is $90/hour + tax.
 Paddles and safety gear are provided

 - Each canoe can accommodate three adults or two adults with two small children (both children less than 60lbs/27kg).
 Dogs are allowed but may count as one person